openmfp/kubernetes-graphql-gateway/docs/subscriptions.md

 Please note that only fields specified in `{}` brackets will be returned, even if `subscribeToAll: true`

+### Return parameters

+- `data` field contains the data returned by the subscription.
+- `errors` field contains the errors if any occurred during the subscription.

 ## Subscribe to the ConfigMap Resource

 ConfigMap is present in both KCP and standard Kubernetes clusters, so we can use it right away without any additional setup.